MidariIkishima/Protocol-Bot/README.md

 996 - Remove a rank from a specific person

+996-1 - Delete a role

+996-2 - Delete every role possible

 072 - Wipe chosen amount of messages

 114 - Make the bot say something you tell it to

-517 - Delete The Current Channel

 413 - Displays Server Info